Continue reading on DataGuidance with:

 1. Governing Texts

-As per the Constitution of the Democratic Republic of Timor-Leste ('the Constitution'), which was enacted on 20 May 2002 following the formal declaration of the country's independence, Timor-Leste has established constitutional safeguards regarding the protection of personal data and privacy as a general right applicable to citizens.
+As per the Constitution of the Democratic Republic of Timor-Leste (the Constitution), which was enacted on May 20, 2002, following the formal declaration of the country's independence, Timor-Leste has established constitutional safeguards regarding the protection of personal data and privacy as a general right applicable to citizens.

 Without prejudice to this right, there is no general and comprehensive legislation on the protection of personal data i.e. there is no national general law on the protection of privacy and data, cybercrime, cybersecurity, and other privacy-adjacent legislation.
+Non-binding, political discussion in the country has demonstrated a growing awareness and intention to legislate on data protection and cybersecurity matters in the country, and both data protection/privacy and cybersecurity legislative documents are said to have been undergoing discussion in the Timor-Leste Parliament for some time (although no public, official texts have been published).

 1.1.
 Key acts, regulations, directives, bills